 Please note that the Legal Ombudsman will usually allow at least eight weeks for Wace Morgan to resolve the complaint.

-Please note: From 1st April 2023 these time limits are changing.
-From the 1st April the Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
-The requirement to refer your concerns to the Legal Ombudsman within six months of our final response to you remains the same.
+The Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
+There is also a requirement for you to refer your concerns to the Legal Ombudsman within six months of our final response to you.

 You can also raise your concerns with the Solicitors Regulation Authority (SRA) and further guidance is available on the following SRA link:-